Linh-T-Pham/StartUp/README.md

 # StartUp-Funding-Analysis Outline

 ## Description
-The overall goal of this project is to go through the whole process of data analysis life cycle.
+The overall goal of this project is to go through the whole process of data science life cycle.
 Then using web-development tools to display the findings.

 The raw dataset is in CSV format, which is extracted from Kaggle.